keyporttech/helm-xwiki/README.md

 # XWiki Helm Chart

 This is the keyport tech adaption of xwiki-helm.
-Main change includes for direct volume mount of wiki-data storage
+The main changes include direct volume mount of wiki-data storage

 This is the XWiki [Helm Chart](https://helm.sh/docs/developing_charts) aiming to ease the deployment in both Local and Highly Available setups.